Your Guide to Gut Health

 Your Microbiome and Its Impact

-- Communicating with your nerves and brain in order to help regulate your emotions and overall mood.
+- Communicates with your brain to help regulate your emotions and mood

 Your Microbiome and You